drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 But, recall that the datasheet says the output impedance $Z_0$ varies from 500 ohms to 1k.
 If we connect that directly to our SFA then $Z_0$ becomes part of the gain equation, $R1\rightarrow R1+Z_0$, and in a bag of sensors we might find that the gain is different for each sensor.
 So, we need to isolate that source impedance from the SFA.

-A solution to this is to us an opamp follower as the first stage, as shown in the following crcuit.
+A solution to this is to use an opamp follower as the first stage, as shown in the following crcuit.
 The follower presents a very high impedance at its input, which is ideal for reading the voltage from the sensor, and a low impedance at its output, which is ideal as an input to the SFA

 ![TCD1304-opampfollower](https://github.com/user-attachments/assets/01444fcd-368b-4a48-a75c-3357dc1dcdea)